Supporting Excellent Science Teaching for Georgia

 PREAMBLE

-The Georgia Science Teachers Association is an incorporated non-profit association of professional science teachers whose primary aims shall be to encourage the development of science interests and abilities as a vital part of the total educational development of the students.
+The Georgia Science Teachers Association is an incorporated non-profit association of professional science teachers whose primary aims shall be to encourage the development of science interests and abilities as a vital part of the total educational development of the student.
 The science teacher of today must be at once a dedicated professional educator, aware of the philosophy and function of education and of current practices therein; an enlightened citizen in terms of knowledge, understandings, appreciations, and behavior; competent in scientific endeavors, capable of making science a living force in the lives of children.

 Article I – MEMBERSHIP

-Section D. Honorary Member.
-The status of Honorary Member of the Georgia Science Teachers Association may be awarded as recognition for outstanding service to the association and/or to the science education profession as a recipient of the Dallas Stewart Award, or be of outstanding service to persons not directly involved in science education.
+Section F. Lifetime Member.
+The status of Lifetime Member of the Georgia Science Teachers Association may be awarded in recognition for outstanding service to the Association and/or science education as a recipient of the Dallas Stewart Award.
+Full Association rights and privileges are afforded to the lifetime member.

 Article II - STRUCTURE OF THE ASSOCIATION